Eghtesady-Lab-Bioinformatics/AxioParse/README.md

 5. Use the command `pip install .` to install all dependencies into the virtual environment.

 ### File Adjustments
 9. Use the terminal command below to create a `.env` file in the axioparse directory.
 This file will store your NCBI email and API key for Entrez access.
 Instructions to obtain an NCBI Entrez API Key can be found [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
+Once this file is created, it will be hidden from view in the file explorer by default.
 ```
 echo 'NCBI_EMAIL="your.email@domain.com"' >> .env
 echo 'NCBI_KEY="your_ncbi_key_here"' >> .env